JohnLCaron/rlauxe/docs/Developer.md

 $ cd <devhome>/rlauxe
 $ ./gradlew assemble uberjar

-look in _cases/build/libs_ to see what the latest library build version is, for example _rlauxe-cases-0.10.4.2-uber.jar_= CASES_UBER_LIBRARY.
+look in _cases/build/libs_ to see what the latest library build version is, for example _rlauxe-cases-0.10.4.3-uber.jar_ and set an env variable:

+$ export CASES_UBER_LIBRARY=rlauxe-cases-0.10.4.3-uber.jar
+$ echo $CASES_UBER_LIBRARY

 The "uber jar" contains the cases and core codes, as well as all of their dependencies.

+Dont use "~" in you file paths.

 ### For the Belgium 2024 test case